 Buildings and grounds.

-The building and Grounds Committee, which reports to the vestry, is part of this council, has overseen the various projects funded by the recently completed capital campaign, and is now focusing on improvements in lighting, our landscaping and rectory-transition needs, and the overall care of our buildings and grounds.
+The Buildings and Grounds Committee, which reports to the vestry, is part of this council, has overseen the various projects funded by the recently completed capital campaign, including improvements at the parish and rectory.